intelligent-control-lab/Robust-Hierarchial-Multimodal-HRC/README.md

-# Robustifying Human-Robot Collaboration through a Hierarchical and Multimodal Framework
+# Robustifying Long-term Human-Robot Collaboration through a Hierarchical and Multimodal Framework
 ![Architecture](/assets/images/architecture.png)

 ## Abstract
-Human-robot collaboration (HRC) is essential for creating flexible manufacturing systems in industries and developing intelligent service robots for everyday applications.
-Despite its potential, making HRC systems more robust remains a significant challenge.
+Long-term Human-Robot Collaboration (HRC) is crucial for developing flexible manufacturing systems and for integrating companion robots into daily human environments over extended periods.
+However, sustaining such collaborations requires overcoming challenges such as accurately understanding human intentions, maintaining robustness in noisy and dynamic environments, and adapting to diverse user behaviors.
-In this paper, we introduce a novel **multimodal and hierarchical** framework designed to make human-robot collaboration **more efficient and robust**.
-By integrating visual observations with speech commands, our system enables more natural and flexible interactions between humans and robots.
-Additionally, our hierarchical approach for human detection and intention prediction enhances the system's robustness, allowing robots to better understand human behaviors.
-This proactive understanding enables robots to take timely and appropriate actions based on predicted human intentions.
-We tested our framework using the KINOVA GEN3 robot in real-world experiments and did extensive user studies.
-The results demonstrate that our approach effectively improves the efficiency, flexibility, and adaptation ability of HRC, showcasing the framework's potential to significantly improve the way humans and robots work together.
+This paper presents a novel **multimodal** and **hierarchical** framework to address these challenges, facilitating efficient and robust long-term HRC.
+In particular, the proposed multimodal framework integrates visual observations with speech commands, which enables intuitive, natural, and flexible interactions between humans and robots.
+Additionally, our hierarchical approach for human detection and intention prediction significantly enhances the system's robustness, allowing robots to better understand human behaviors.
+The proactive understanding enables robots to take timely and appropriate actions based on predicted human intentions.
+We deploy the proposed multimodal hierarchical framework to the KINOVA GEN3 robot and conduct extensive user studies on real-world long-term HRC experiments.
 ***